xenilen/SaltyMaintainer/README.md

 Goals
 -------
-Flexable modules that arent reliant on one thing (Modules/ WMI/ CIM) Automate maintenance for all servers
+- Flexable modules that arent reliant on one thing (Modules/ WMI/ CIM)
+- Automate maintenance for all servers
-Automate fixing issues found
+- Automate fixing issues found
-- Alerts operators if issues can't be fixed (email/slack) -- gathers information that could be useful/related Expandable (Multithreaded/multiserver)
+- Alerts operators if issues can't be fixed (email/slack) -gathers information that could be useful/related
+- Expandable (Multithreaded/multiserver)
-Able to function in any environment
+- Able to function in any environment
-Dynamic analytics (green/red to indepth readouts)
+- Dynamic analytics (green/red to indepth readouts)
-Easy to setup
+- Easy to setup

 Structure
 ------